gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/05_publish_section.rst

 .. tip::

-  - In Rhino flipping a clipping plane is not recognized by Radii, rotating the plane by 180° however achieves the same
+  - If you need to change view direction of a Rhino clipping plane, you have to rotate it 180°.
+The Rhino "flip" command will not work.
   - Names of clipping planes are not carried over into the Grasshopper plugin at the time of writing

 Video tutorials: